 Methods

-We synthesize data on genetic structure of select arthropod species across Hawaiian landscapes of known age, which is used to infer processes involved in early diversification.
-We also develop a plant-herbivore bipartite network across the range of geological ages of the current high islands (<1 my to 5 my), analyzing measures of nestedness, modularity and degree distributions.
-These are then compared with theoretical predictions derived from the principle of maximum information entropy.
+To infer processes involved in early diversification we synthesize data on genetic structure of select arthropod species across the Hawaiian Archipelago.
+Over the range of geological ages of the current high islands (<1 my to 5 my) we also develop and analyze a plant-herbivore bipartite network.
+We compare the structure of these networks, measured by nestedness, modularity and the degree distribution, with theoretical predictions derived from the principle of maximum information entropy.

 Results

-Based on the time perspective provided by the island chronosequence and genetic information, we demonstrate that lower trophic levels develop local divergence more quickly than species of higher trophic levels.
+Based on the time perspective provided by the island chronosequence and genetic information, we demonstrate that species in lower trophic levels develop local divergence more quickly than species of higher trophic levels.
 Higher trophic levels also show endemism, though it evolves more slowly and over larger areas.
-Moreover, in analyzing the plant-herbivore networks across an increasing substrate age gradient we find trends of higher specialization and increasing deviation from the statistical steady state expected from theoretical predictions of food web structure.
+Moreover, in analyzing plant-herbivore networks across an increasing substrate age gradient we find trends of higher specialization and increasing deviation from the statistical steady state expected from theoretical predictions of food web structure.

 Main conclusions

-A holistic approach informed by a combination of population genetic and community-level data within a clear temporal framework suggests that assembly by immigration and short time scale ecological processes gives way to evolutionary processes in the assembly of these complex Hawaiian communities.
-These findings also provide motivation to expand ecological theory to better incorporate dynamic evolutionary processes.
+We show how ecological theory can leverage natural experiments on oceanic islands of known chronologies to understand the interplay between evolutionary and ecological processes in shaping present-day biodiversity.
+We advocate for combining perspectives gained from coupled molecular and community-level data analyzed in the context of ecological theory.
+We further show the utility of applying theory in a chronosequence context to better illuminate the interplay of ecological mechanisms, speciation, extinction and adaptation in driving contemporary biodiversity patterns.

 Introduction